-In this article, you'll learn about the importance of sender authentication, including:
+In this article, you'll learn about the importance of sender authentication.

-Your digital marketing reputation is critical to the receptivity and deliverability of your email marketing messages.
+Your digital marketing reputation is critical to the deliverability of your email-marketing messages.
 So there are some steps that you can take to mitigate factors that could negatively affect your reputation.

-The bottom line is that your mailing recipients want to be assured that any mailings from your organization are actually coming from your organization.
-This sort of email authentication helps protect your recipients from fraudulent email (e.g. phishing scams or other types of spam).
+It's important to your reputation that your recipients know that mailings from your organization are actually coming from your organization.
+This sort of email authentication helps protect your recipients from fraudulent email (e.g., phishing scams or other types of spam).

 There are two important things that you should do to your DNS record:

 - Complete DKIM authentication.
 See Email Authentication below to learn more.

 - Update your SPF record.
 See SPF & Sender ID below to learn more.

 To begin the DKIM authentication process for your sending domain(s):